fabrice-rossi/mixvlmc/README.md

 VLMC models can also be used to sample new time series as in the VMLC bootstrap proposed by Bühlmann and Wyner.
-For instance, we can estimate for instance the longest time period spent in the *high* active power regime.
+For instance, we can estimate the longest time period spent in the *high* active power regime.
 In this “predictive” setting, the [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion) may be more adapted to select the best model.
 Notice that some quantities can be computed directly from the model in the VLMC case, using classical